monken/cfn-include/README.md

 cfn-include example.template -m | aws s3 cp - s3://bucket-name/output.template
 ```

+## Proxy Support

+`cfn-include` supports proxies defined in the `https_proxy` environmental variable.
+The module will attempt to load `proxy-agent`.
+Make sure `proxy-agent` is installed since it is not a dependency for this module.

 ## Roadmap

 * use a different parser such as json5, yaml